carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-using-packages-and-channels.md

 ## What are Conda channels?

-Again from the [Conda documentation][conda-channels-docs], conda packages are downloaded from remote channels, which are URLs to directories containing conda packages.
+Again from the [Conda documentation](https://conda.io/en/latest/), conda packages are downloaded from remote channels, which are URLs to directories containing conda packages.
 The `conda` command searches a default set of channels, and packages are automatically downloaded and updated from the [Anaconda Cloud channels](https://repo.anaconda.com/pkgs/).